-After the command execution is finished, all the registry files will be replaced with their backups.
+After the command execution is finished, all the registry files will be replaced with their backup copies.
 You can close the Command prompt and reboot computer to see whether the operability of Windows 10 has been restored.

 If the registry files in backup are corrupted, you can try manually restore older version of the registry files from a System Restore point.

-Boot into WinPE environment as described earlier and go to the system32 directory:
+Boot into WinPE environment as described earlier and go to the windows\system32 directory:

 Display a list of all available restore points using command: